keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </h3>

 <p>
 The sun’s rays bounced off the Puget Sound, snuck underneath her sunglasses, and stabbed Annabeth Jefferds directly in the eye.
 She squinted and nearly ran into a pack of people taking a selfie in front of the ferris wheel.
 They were laughing.
 Smiling.
-It was like they were trying to piss her off.
+Like they were trying to piss her off.
 </p>

 <p>
 Because while they were having the time of their lives, she was dying.
 Her legs ached.
 Her chest was on fire.
 Fine strands of her hair were spider webs sticking to her sweaty neck.
-A glob of viscous snot bounced on her upper lip as if it were a fleshy trampoline.
+A glob of viscous snot bounced on the fleshy trampoline of her upper lip.
 </p>

 <p>